How to Train a Shih Tzu

 Shih Tzus are low-energy toy dogs that respond well to short, positive training sessions.
 Their intelligence and temperament make them responsive to positive reinforcement training methods.

-With a typical weight of 9-16 lbs and lifespan of 10-18 yrs, the Shih Tzu requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 9-16 lbs and lifespan of 10-18 yrs, the Shih Tzu benefits from care tailored to its physical and behavioral profile.
 What sets the Shih Tzu apart from other toy breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Genetic Health Considerations: The Shih Tzu breed has documented susceptibility to brachycephalic syndrome, dental disease, eye problems.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.